 Tuesday practice report

-The Tide will return to the practice field on Wednesday to continue preparing for Florida Atlantic.
-Coach Saban will hold his final press conference of the week tomorrow following the Tide’s practice.
+The Crimson Tide will return to the practice field tomorrow and head coach Nick Saban will meet with reporters at his final press conference before the Tide’s game on Saturday.

 About The Author

 Leave a Comment

 You must be logged in to post a comment.